roger-beathard/mydocs/mac-docs/MacLaptopSetup.md

 ## Use ssh tokens for github access

-In Github setting: create and add your ssh token in the "SSH & GPG" section.
+In Github web account settings: create and add your ssh token in the "SSH & GPG" section.

 ---
 # Install Docker